Forming new habits is one of the most useful techniques I found to start improving my IBS. Especially when I was feeling stuck.

-Research has shown that coconut oil actively reduces the candida bacteria that cause bloating and digestive problems in the gut.
+Research has shown that coconut oil is an antimicrobial agent actively reduces the Candida bacteria that cause bloating and digestive problems in the gut.
 It is unclear just how much coconut oil does the trick, nor which type we should be using.

-I had heard 1 to 3 tablespoons per day of extra virgin coconut oil from different trusted sources, but I couldn’t see myself eating that much.
+I had heard 1-3 tablespoons per day of extra virgin coconut oil from different trusted sources, but I couldn’t see myself eating that much.

 However, I figured that even a small amount should surely be beneficial in maintaining a healthy gut biome.
 So I decided to try some.

-One day I opened it to have a look at it, I tried some and it had a very strong coconut flavor that doesn’t go with everything.
-I didn’t like it.
-So I went to a different shop and found some without the taste.
-Maybe it is not as effective, but I wasn’t going to be using the other one much.
+One day I opened it to have a look at it, I tried some and I didn’t like it.
+So I went to a different shop and found some without the coconut taste.
+Maybe it is not as effective, but I wasn’t going to be using the other one!

 Out of sight, out of mind